ashutoshkrris/Random-APIs/README.md

 ## Prerequisite

 ### Git & Github
 Here, we have mentioned the instructions to set up git.
-If you don't already know what Git is, check out this blog by [FreeCodeCamp](https://www.freecodecamp.org/news/what-is-git-and-how-to-use-it-c341b049ae61/).
+If you don't already know what Git is, check out this blog series on [iRead](https://iread.ga/series/1/git-and-github).

 - Login / Sign-up to [Github](https://github.com/login).
 - Download and install [Git](https://git-scm.com/downloads).